-An extremely well presented and spacious ground floor maisonette situated in a convenient and popular residential location just 0.8 miles from Chesham town centre and Metropolitan Line station.
-The property occupies an elevated position enjoying pleasant views to the rear and further benefits from off street parking and a garage.
+An extremely well presented and deceptively spacious ground floor maisonette situated in a popular and quiet residential location just 0.8 miles from Chesham town centre and Metropolitan Line station.
+The property enjoys far reaching views to the rear and further benefits from both off street parking and an integral garage.
 EPR: D

 From our office proceed along Broad Street and take the 4th turning on your right into Alexander Street, continue to the top of the road and bear left onto Frances Street and the property can be found on the left hand side.

 Chesham is a popular old market town within the Chilterns and positioned at the end of the Metropolitan Line providing a fast rail service into the West End and City of London (Baker Street approx. 55 minutes).
 The town provides a busy pedestrianised high street, featuring a twice weekly market selling local produce, specialist individual shops and national retailers including Waitrose, Boots and Sainsburys.
 In addition, the Elgiva theatre/cinema offers a regular programme whilst Lowndes Park includes a lake, child’s playground and immediate access to the surrounding countryside which forms part of the Chilterns Area of Outstanding Natural Beauty.
 Chesham Station is approximately 0.8 miles from the property and access to the motorway network can be found at nearby Hemel Hempstead (M1), Chorleywood (M25) and Beaconsfield (M40).